THE GOOD SUMMIT 2021

 A live Webinar 27th October 2021

-Seminars hosted by Pat Kenny + Ivana Bacik TD
+Seminars hosted by David Blevins, Pat Kenny + Ivana Bacik TD

-What has the last 18 months of global pandemic taught us about the state of global health, the state of scientific advance, the state of social awareness and the state of medical advance?
-What needs to be learned and remembered as we move toward a new phase of understanding the previous months, and how can social realities add to understandings of GOOD advance in scientific development?
+The last 18 months of pandemic and the state of global health, scientific advance, social awareness & medical advance.
+Moving toward new understandings of the previous months and how social realities aid understandings of advance in scientific development?